-AT THE BEGINNING of On Late Style, Edward Said writes with melancholy eloquence of the paradox by which “late evenings, late blossoms, and late autumns are perfectly punctual — there isn’t another clock or calendar they are supposed to match.” “[W]hat difficult temporal longing,” he continues to ask, “lurks in our calling them ‘late?’”.
-Written towards the end of Said’s own life, and in part a counterpoint to his early book on beginnings, the lateness of his own style is one infused with his own proximity to death: “The quality of time alters,” he writes, “like a change in the light, because the present is so thoroughly shadowed by other seasons: the revived or receding past, the newly unmeasurable future, the unimaginable time beyond time.”
+IN HIS INTRODUCTION to Edward Said’s On Late Style, Michael Wood writes with melancholy eloquence of the paradox by which “late evenings, late blossoms, and late autumns are perfectly punctual — there isn’t another clock or calendar they are supposed to match.” “[W]hat difficult temporal longing,” he continues to ask, “lurks in our calling them ‘late?’”
+Written towards the end of Said’s own life, and in part a counterpoint to his early book on beginnings, the lateness of his own style is one infused with his own proximity to death.
+“The quality of time alters,” Wood writes, “like a change in the light, because the present is so thoroughly shadowed by other seasons: the revived or receding past, the newly unmeasurable future, the unimaginable time beyond time.”

 While the idea of late style must necessarily be a generalization of creative progress, the teleology and timekeeping of which we might also want to resist, it is nevertheless an extraordinarily seductive one precisely because of its impulse towards a kind of a letting-go-nothing-to-lose-wisdom in the face of the void.
 Is it simply contrariness amongst such critical preoccupations to wonder, then, what late style’s opposite might be, and its relevance as a concept for reading first collections, were we inclined to look for such an opposite, if even for a few shorthand rhetorical moments?